ManeshSridharan/N-Queens-Problem/README.md

+# N-Queens-Problem
-# N-Queens-Problem, Sunway University Artificial Intelligence Final Assignment
+Sunway University Artificial Intelligence Final Assignment

-Task:
+## Task:
 - You are asked to identify (if existed) the placement of eight queens on an 8-by-8 chess board such that no queen is able to remove other queens.

 Created a solution for the N-Queens problem using the backtracking algorithm

-Running the code :
+## Running the code :
 - Input the number of queens required for the program
 - Run the code
 - A text-based visualisation of the board with the solution is displayed